gasparzuker/latin-america-2024/slides/03-Developing-gem5-models/04-ports.md

 ## Defining SecureMemory::getPort

 Let's start by implementing `SecureMemory::getPort`.
 Add the following code inside `namespace gem5` in `secure_memory.cc` to do this  (all code in such definition files should go inside `namespace gem5`):
+Let's start by implementing `SecureMemory::getPort`.
+Add the following code inside `namespace gem5` in `secure_memory.cc` to do this  (all code in such definition files should go inside `namespace gem5`):
+Let's start by implementing `SecureMemory::getPort`.
+Add the following code inside `namespace gem5` in `secure_memory.cc` to do this  (all code in such definition files should go inside `namespace gem5`):
+Let's start by implementing `SecureMemory::getPort`.
+Add the following code inside `namespace gem5` in `secure_memory.cc` to do this  (all code in such definition files should go inside `namespace gem5`):

 ```cpp